-Speaking of automation and personalization, though, you also shouldn’t miss out on chatbots.
+Speaking of marketing automation and personalization, though, you also shouldn’t miss out on chatbots.
 They can not only support your customer service team but also the distribution of your content.
 Popular Chatfuel will even help you promote your content “on request” – by sending a message in response to a comment (with its comment-to-messenger feature).

 With so many AI & marketing automation tools available, though, it might be a good idea to take an omnichannel approach and distribute your content also beyond social media.
 For instance, by using web push notifications you can target the right audience that might actually be interested in certain pieces of your content.
 The solutions offered by PushPushGoserve as a good example – not only can you drive more traffic to your blog or website but also tailor the content recommendations to specific readers.

 The use of automation and artificial intelligence

 It’s clear to see that content marketing becomes more and more affected by technology.
 And it doesn’t necessarily have to be a bad thing.
 By using brilliant marketing tools, you can save time, effort and money – especially since collecting and analysing data, as well as effective content creation and distribution are now easier than ever.